apache/druid/docs/querying/sql-query-context.md

 For additional context parameters supported for all query types, refer to [Query context reference](query-context-reference.md).
 To learn how to set the query context, see [Set query context](../querying/set-query-context.md).

-You can also override the default values for these parameters by setting a runtime property like this:
-`druid.query.default.context.{query_context_key}`.
-For more information, see [Overriding default query context values](../configuration/index.md#overriding-default-query-context-values).

 The table below lists the query context parameters you can use with Druid SQL.

 |Parameter|Description|Default value|